openhab/openhab-js/README.md

 ### JSRule

-JSRules provides a simple, declarative syntax for defining rules that will be executed based on a trigger condition
+`JSRule` provides a simple, declarative syntax for defining rules that will be executed based on a trigger condition:

 ```javascript
 var email = "juliet@capulet.org"